Mohamadkhosravi/Router/README.md

 - Turn off all LEDs, check for card present errors, and blink the LEDerror.
 Restore the LED state after the check.
  #### 3. All Line Reset Button (But3 and JUMPER):

-- If both buttons are pressed, reset various system variables, line parameters, and flags.
-Set resetFier to true.
+- If both buttons are pressed, reset various system variables, line parameters

  ####  4. Alarm Relay On Button (But2):

 - If the button is pressed, turn on the alarm relay (relayControl), set the ledesounder, and update related flags.